ethosdev/ethosdev.github.io/_posts/2022-10-17-dvt-staking.md

 I dream that staking will be free.
 Currently, most staking companies and pools charge fees starting at 10%!
 There's hope from history.
 When buying stocks, for decades brokerages charged commission fees.
 Three years ago, in the USA the [fees were eliminated!](https://www.cnn.com/2019/10/01/investing/charles-schwab-eliminates-commissions)

-Is there a catch to free staking?
+Is there a catch to free and easy staking?

 ## **Staking companies with the most validators can attack the network**